Expert Shoulder Physiotherapy Melbourne

 The shoulder blades (scapulae) and collar bone (clavicle) are crucial for shoulder stability and mobility.
 The scapulae provide a base for muscle attachment, aiding in movements like lifting the arms overhead.
 The clavicle connects the upper arm to the torso, allowing for a full range of motion.
 Proper alignment and function of these bones are essential for avoiding pinched nerves and other injuries.

-4. What is the recovery process for shoulder dislocation?
+4. what is the recovery process for shoulder dislocation?

 Recovery from a shoulder dislocation typically involves a period of immobilisation followed by physiotherapy rehabilitation.
 Therapy sessions focus on restoring range of motion, strengthening the rotator cuff and surrounding muscles, and preventing joint instability.
 Our physiotherapist will prescribe treatment based on the severity of the dislocation and the patient's specific needs to ensure a safe return to everyday activities.

-5. How can I prevent shoulder injuries during everyday activities?
+5. how can i prevent shoulder injuries during everyday activities?

 To prevent shoulder injuries, it's important to maintain good posture and use ergonomic techniques in daily tasks.
 Engaging in regular exercise programs that include strengthening exercises for the back muscles and rotator cuff can help maintain shoulder height and muscle strength.
 Additionally, learning safe lifting techniques and avoiding repetitive stress on the shoulder can reduce the risk of acute pain and overuse injuries.